Child Custody and Grandparents' Custody Rights

-- Primary physical custody is usually given to the custodian whom the child lives with the majority of time/spends the most time with.
+- Primary physical custody is usually given to the custodian with whom the child lives with the majority of time/spends the most time.
 This can include sole physical custody, in which the child is with the custodian at all times in their home.

 - Joint physical custody is when the child splits their time between each custodian’s residence.
 The goal is for this to be as close to a 50/50 split of time as possible.

 - Non-custodial parents can be given visitation time with their child without having physical custody.

 - Usually, courts want a child to be with one or both of their biological parents.
 If this is not possible, grandparents can legally get involved and petition for physical and/or legal custody.
 Grandparents do not have automatic custody rights.